Thai Chicken Satay | Baked and Simple

 I could drink it too and hubby doesn’t think I see him sneaking spoonfuls but I do, even when I’m in the other room.
 I just know!!

 Love it!
-I order chicken satay often when I get takeout and this would help me be a bit more budget-conscious!
-And, it’s healthier!
+I order chicken satay often when I get takeout and this helps me be a bit more budget-conscious!
+It’s so good.

 I love chicken satay.
 Great recipe!